MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 ## Update policy's query

-* The query:
-    * Is automatically scoped to cover only the newly ingested records.
-    * Can invoke stored functions.
-    * Can't include cross-database or cross-cluster queries.
-* The update policy's query is run in a special mode, in which it "sees" only the newly ingested data to the source table.
-It isn't possible to query the source table's already-ingested data as part of this query.
-Doing so quickly results in quadratic-time ingestions.
-* The update policy is defined on the destination table.
-For this reason, ingesting data into one source table may result in multiple queries being run on that data.
-The order of execution of update policies is undefined.
+The update policy query is run in a special mode, in which it's automatically scoped to cover only the newly ingested records.
+That's why it isn't possible to query the source table's already-ingested data as part of this query.
+Data ingested in the "boundary" of transactional update policies does become available for a query in a single transaction.
+The query can invoke stored functions, but can't include cross-database or cross-cluster queries.
+Because the update policy is defined on the destination table, ingesting data into one source table may result in multiple queries being run on that data.
+The order of execution of multiple update policies is undefined.

-* A query that is run as part of an update policy doesn't have read access to tables that have the [RestrictedViewAccess policy](restrictedviewaccesspolicy.md) enabled.
-* The update policy's query can't reference any table with a [Row Level Security policy](rowlevelsecuritypolicy.md) that is enabled.
+A query that is run as part of an update policy doesn't have read access to tables that have the [RestrictedViewAccess policy](restrictedviewaccesspolicy.md) enabled or with a [Row Level Security policy](rowlevelsecuritypolicy.md) enabled.

-* When referencing the `Source` table in the `Query` part of the policy, or in functions referenced by the `Query` part:
+When referencing the `Source` table in the `Query` part of the policy, or in functions referenced by the `Query` part:
    * Don't use the qualified name of the table.
 Instead, use `TableName`.
    * Don't use `database("DatabaseName").TableName` or `cluster("ClusterName").database("DatabaseName").TableName`.
-* Data ingested in the "boundary" of transactional update policies becomes available for a query in a single transaction.

 > [!WARNING]
 > Defining an incorrect query in the update policy can prevent any data from being ingested into the source table.